-Sports ticket websites have a reputation for be slightly confusing in regards to ticket costs, and fees.
-We've reviewed the best sports ticket sites to help you experience the rush of excitement in the stadium with none of the hidden costs.
+Sports ticket websites have a reputation for be slightly overwhelming in regards to ticket costs and fees.
+We've reviewed the best sports ticket sites to see whether they have a transparent pricing policy, what their fees are and how their customer guarantee stacked up.

-We will breakdown the most common things that a sports ticket website should have, like an interactive seating and buyer guarantees.
-By following the advice in this guide you should be able to find a reputable ticket seller.
-Be on the ball about ticket sellers and never miss a game again.
+With an oversight of the most common things that a sports ticket website should have, like an interactive seating chart and buyer guarantees, this guide should help you find a reputable ticket seller.
+Be on the ball about sport ticket sites and never miss a game again.

-StubHub received an A+ in our price comparison test, where we compared and averaged the prices of tickets to three sporting events.
+StubHub sells tickets to over 60 different types of sport events, making it one of the biggest sports ticket sites we've seen.
+It came out among the top sites in our price comparison tests, where we compared and averaged the prices of tickets to three sporting events.

 Also, like SeatGeek, the site only added $8 in shipping and handling fees to a $25 ticket – less than every other website we tested.
 This, paired with a mere 10-percent ticket resale fee, makes it the place to get the best value for sports tickets.

 With StubHub – which is owned by eBay – you can search for events based on where you live, the sport you're interested or your favorite team.
 You see a little fire icon if tickets are particularly popular for any given event so you never miss out on getting seats.
 Once you select an event, you can see which seats are available in which sections of the stadium or arena, as well as the view from each spot, on the site’s interactive seating chart.
 You can also sort ticket results by price, best value or best seats.
 If you need to get a ticket right this minute, just download the free StubHub app.